UniversalViewer/universalviewer/CONFIG.md

 ##### limitLocales
 **Type**: `boolean`
 **Default**: `true`
-Determines if locales are limited.
+Determines if locales are limited - setting to true removes option to change language in settings dialogue.

 ##### doubleClickAnnotationEnabled
 **Type**: `boolean`